Word@Work, Let God's Word energise your working day!

 Matthew 18:18-20

-These verses come immediately after Jesus' teaching about the role of the church in leading errant believers to repentance – firstly by private conversation, then by the added testimony of others and, if there is no repentance, the problem should be exposed to the church and the sinner excluded from fellowship.
+These verses come immediately after Jesus' teaching about the role of the apostles, and then the church, in leading errant believers to repentance (Matthew 18:15-17).
+The step-by-step process to reconciliation is firstly by gracious private conversation (Galatians 6:1-3), then by the added testimony of others and, if there is no repentance, the problem should be exposed to the church and the sinner excluded from fellowship.
+The style of language is of a court making a judgement.
+‘Binding’ and ‘loosing’ by a prayerful church have divine authority as in Matthew 16:19.

 Forgiving The Sinner